mailpile/Mailpile/README.md

     ...
     mailpile> search from:bjarni to:somebody
     ...
-    mailpile> search att:pdf
+    mailpile> s att:pdf
     ...
-    mailpile> search has:attachment
+    mailpile> s has:attachment

 The default search will search in message bodies, from lines, attachment names and subjects.
 Using the `to/from/subject/att` prefix will search that part of the message only.
 There's no way to *only* search bodies, they're too full of crap anyway.
 Adding terms narrows the search.

-You can also search from the command line with `mailpile.py -s term`, but that will be really slow because the metadata index has to be loaded into RAM on each invocation.
+You can search from the command line with `mailpile.py -s term`, but that will be rather slow because the metadata index has to be loaded into RAM on each invocation.

+(One of the TODOs is to change the command-line invocation to be more shell-script friendly, which mostly would involve making the output format more regular and machine readable.)

 ## A word on performance ##